tywhe/CIS4004-Project/README.txt

 1. Open the terminal in the project root folder
 2. Have MongoDB be running locally
-3. Type npm install in the terminal
+3. Run: npm install
-4. Type npm run build
+4. Run: npm run build
-5. Type npm start
+5. Run: npm start

 A second server is not needed for React.